Kiyoshy/Msnlora-Lopy/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes in your lopy.
+This version is capable of transmitting 100000KB.

 ### Prerequisites